kbroman/Paper_DataOrg/manuscript.md

 `Mouse ID`, `SEX`, `date_4`, `weight_4`, `glucose_4`, `date_6`,
 `weight_6`, etc.

-Even better would be to make it a "tidy" data set with each row being a subject on a particular day, as shown in Figure 8.
+Alternatively, make it a "tidy" data set with each row being a subject on a particular day, as shown in Figure 8.